Asahikawa Freeride Tour Overview

 ✔ 6 nights accommodation at OMO7 Asahikawa, Studio Room with ensuite (1 person per room)

-✔ 5 days of resort and backcountry guiding with qualified guides
+✔ 5 days of guided riding (resort and lift-accessed backcountry terrain)

 ✔ 5 days of private transfers to and from resorts

-✔ Scheduled airport transfers from Asahikawa Airport to hotel (arrival and departure day)
+✔ Scheduled group airport transfers from Asahikawa Airport

-✔ Complimentary use of avalanche safety equipment – pack, transceiver, shovel and probe
+✔ Complimentary use of avalanche safety equipment (pack, transceiver, shovel, probe)

 ✔ Complimentary use of Verts snowshoes